Language & Culture · Baoulé · Côte d'Ivoire

 Slave Nowadays, attributed to a child whose elder siblings have passed away, in order to ward off bad luck

-Fetish Kramo klanmᴐ
+Kramo klanmᴐ

 Sacrifice Souaga

-— Tanoh
+— Zouzou

 Name of Wan origin Adopted by the Godé of Béoumi